What's in this article?

 If it’s an internal boiler part that’s failed, you may well be better off upgrading to a new boiler rather than falling into the trap of eternal repairs.

 Boiler not working during the financial low of your life?
 Typical.
 Get a new boiler now – and pay monthly, with no interest!.

-#3 - Boiler simply won’t turn on (no power at all)
+#3 - Boiler not turning on (no power to boiler at all)

-If your boilers not working to the point where it appears utterly dead with no sign of life.
+If your boilers not turning on to the point where it appears utterly dead with no sign of life.
 It’s likely an electrical issue.